 Storms are common during the summer, and they are dangerous.
 Lightning kills, so if you hear thunder, wait indoors until 30 minutes until the last rumbles have been heard before going back out.
 Sometimes, you’ll be in a position where no solid building is available, like when you’re camping; in these cases, try to take shelter in a vehicle.
 Tornadoes and hail are other summer weather risks; do everything you possibly can to find shelter in these scenarios, and if you can’t, try to find tightly grouped trees in a low lying area to find shelter under.

 Insects can carry harmful diseases that might put your family’s health at risk.
 Avoid the outdoors at dusk and dawn, where mosquitoes are most active.
 Tall grasses and woods carry ticks, so wear long sleeved clothing in these areas, or avoid them altogether.
 Wearing an effective insect repellent can also reduce your risk of infection.

 Make an emergency kit with a wind-up radio, water, a flashlight, a first aid kit, a three-day supply of non-perishable foods, and other necessities in case of inclement weather taking out power or infrastructure.
-A resource on building emergency kits can be found here.

 Don’t Advertise to Robbers

 You’re going on vacation, perhaps on a camping trip; that’s exciting, but telling the world on social media can be a mistake.
 Criminals can deduce where you live, and when you’ll be away; they may then decide it’s the perfect time for a heist on your home.
 You should tell your friends and family where you’re going, and give them an itinerary so they’ll be aware of your whereabouts, but don’t post this information online.